 Remember what the wall looked like before?

-Here it is now after it’s DIY herringbone wallpaper treatment!
+Here is the accent wall now after it’s DIY herringbone wallpaper treatment!

 It adds so much fun and excitement to the space!